Do Blog Comment Links Help SEO?

 “I leave topically relevant comments on topically relevant sites all the time.
 So somebody posts an SEO conspiracy theory and I’m like, “No, that’s not right,” I’ll show up and a leave a comment that says, “Here is the pointer that shows this is not correct,” or, “Here’s the official word,” or something like that.
 And I’ll just leave a comment with my name, and often even point to my blog rather than Google’s webmaster blog, because I’m just representing myself.
 So lots of people do that all the time and it is completely fine.“

 So what we know, blog commenting is safe and a natural part of networking with the other people online.
-We shouldn’t worry once we leave a genuine comment under a blog post we have an opinion about.
+We have nothing to worry about if we leave a valuable comment under someone's blog post.

 Matt Cutts continued to explain where the problem with blog comments start: